nicolastorzec/nicolastorzec/README.md

 ✦ Earlier, I spearheaded the development of Yahoo’s knowledge graph and novel search & recommendation systems at Yahoo Labs, built innovative web mining systems for Yahoo Search, developed online price comparison solutions for Kelkoo, and advanced natural language processing technologies for Orange R&D’s voice unit.
 I also served as a lecturer and researcher at the University of Rennes, France.

-✦ My areas of interest include machine learning, data science, information extraction, data integration, knowledge graphs, natural language processing, search and recommendation, document understanding, transaction understanding, and knowledge engineering.
+✦ My interests include machine learning, data science, information extraction, data integration, knowledge graphs, natural language processing, search & recommendation, document understanding, transaction understanding, and knowledge engineering.

 *PS: This `github` is primarily for personal projects, which I keep private.*